How much does a ballet dancer make

 Traditional Company Roles

 Traditional roles within ballet companies, such as corps de ballet and principal dancers, are crucial to the overall structure and performance dynamics.
 Corps de ballet dancers perform in larger groups, contributing to the ensemble’s visual impact.
-In contrast, principal dancers take on leading roles, often commanding higher salaries due to their prominence and responsibilities.
+In contrast, principal dancers assume leading roles, often commanding higher salaries due to their prominence and increased responsibilities.

 These roles not only define the performance structure of dance but also significantly influence the salary ranges for dancers.
 Aspiring ballet dancers should focus on gaining performance experience, as participation in freelance and stage shows can help build a professional reputation.
 This experience is essential for advancing to higher-paying roles within a ballet company.